Graduate Student: Neuroscience Program, The Huck Institutes of the Life Sciences

 I received my M.S. and B.S. in neuroscience from Tulane University.
 My primary research interests include using multimodal neuroimaging (fMRI, sMRI, and DTI) to examine how the brain changes when you learn a new language, and how this might differ from brain changes associated with other types of learning.

 - Grant, A., Legault, J., & Li, P. (in press).
 What do bilingual models tell us about the neurocognition of multiple languages?
-In Heredia, R.R. & Cieślicka, A.B.(Eds).
-The Bilingual Brain, Unwrapped.
-Psychology press.
+In Schwieter, J.W.(Ed).
+The Handbook of the Neuroscience of Multilingualism.

 - Li, P., Chaby, L. E., Legault, J., & Braithwaite, V. A. (2015).
 Brain 3M–A New Approach to Learning about Brain, Behavior, and Cognition.
 International Association for the Development of the Information Society.